-One of the four properties in the RLA-its Repetitive Loss Property-currently carries flood insurance.
-Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss property nor specific claim data are detailed in this Plan.
+Eight of the eleven properties in the RLA currently carry flood insurance and nine have made flood damage claims to the NFIP in earlier years.
+Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss properties nor specific claim data are detailed in this Plan.